Etnhy/Etnhy/README.md

 ### Hi there 👋
+- My name is Yevhenii and i'm a IOS Developer.
+- I develop both on UIKit and SwiftUI
+-
 <!--
 **Etnhy/Etnhy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.